ArjunaAcchaDipa/CTF-writeups/KillerQueen-2021/zoom2win/README.md

 Program received signal SIGSEGV, Segmentation fault.
 ```

-From the output above, we can determine which part of our pattern is hitting the return in main function by examining the `$rsp`.
+From the output above, we can determine which part of our pattern is hitting the return in the main function by examining the `$rsp`.
 ```
 gdb-peda$ x/gx $rsp
 0x7fffffffdf48: 0x4141464141304141